 By Father Guillermo Trevino

-(Father Guillermo Trevino is parochial vicar of St. Patrick Parish in Iowa City and St. Joseph Parish in West Liberty.)
+(Fr.
+Guillermo Treviño serves at St. Patrick Parish in Iowa City and St. Joseph Parish in West Liberty.)